 A journey to one of the world’s oldest cedar trees

-Be prepared for a journey that takes the average walker around 10 hours.
-It is worth the sweat as you pass myriads of ancient trees in obscure shapes, waterfalls and springs with amazingly clear water, and cute deer and monkeys can be spotted on the way.
-Still, keep in mind that this course is not recommended for inexperienced hikers.
+Prepare yourself for a journey that takes the average walker around 10 hours.
+It is worth the sweat as you pass myriads of ancient trees in obscure shapes, waterfalls and springs with amazingly clear water, and cute deer and monkeys rustle in the bushes and trees on the way.
+Still, keep in mind that officials do not recommend this course for inexperienced hikers.

 The epic journey to this Mother Tree starts with the Anbo Trail, which stretches along a disused railway through the forest.

-The railway first leads you to Kosugidani, a village deep in the mountains that was abandoned in 1970.
-Now, 45 years later, nature is slowly reclaiming the village with moss and plants growing on remains of buildings and abandoned roof tiles.
+The railway first connects to Kosugidani, a village deep in the mountains.
+The quiet village of Kosugidani was abandoned in 1970.
+Now, 45 years later, nature is slowly reclaiming the village.
+Moss and plants continue to grow on the remains of buildings and abandoned roof tiles.

 Next in this series: Picturesque Japan: Unkai Terrace